 Workplace bullying is gradually becoming a significant problem in many workplaces.
 According to the Workplace Bullying Institute, bullying is four times more common than sexual harassment or racial discrimination on the job.
 Workplace bullying erodes many of the foundations necessary for a productive work environment and can be costly for companies and individuals.
+Psychological damage is a form of personal injury so employers should not be surprised if they get a call from someone like personal injury attorney Gary Bruce if they are negligent in their approach to tackling bullying in their workplace.

 Understanding and dealing with this issue is a must for organizations and individuals.
 Explore how to define its psychological origins, how to identify it, and how to prevent it R3 Continuum’s Dr. George Vergolias, and TAL Global’s Oscar Villanueva will grab the troublesome phenomenon of Workplace Bullying by the horns, explain how and why it exists, what makes it tick, and how to deal with it.
 Join them for their presentation “Workplace Bullying: Time to Grab the Problem by the Horns” at ASIS 2017, Tuesday, September 26, 2017, 11:00, C3.